Glossary

 Sophomore, a student who has completed 6.75-14.74 course units.

-Student, full-time, graduate, a student enrolled in nine or more graduate credits during the fall or spring term; or, a student enrolled in six credit hours during the summer (all summer terms combined).
+Student, full-time, graduate, a student enrolled in nine or more graduate credits during a term.

 Student, full-time, undergraduate, a student enrolled in three or more course units during a term.

-Student, part-time, graduate, a student enrolled in fewer than nine graduate credits during a fall or spring term; or, a student enrolled in fewer than six graduate credit hours during the summer terms (all summer terms combined).
+Student, part-time, graduate, a student enrolled in fewer than nine graduate credits during a term.

 Student, part-time, undergraduate, a student enrolled in fewer than three course units during a term.